 Chromosomal mutation vs mitochondrial mutation:

-Mitochondria are the powerhouse organelle of our cell.
+Mitochondria are the powerhouse organelle of our cells.
 Mitochondrial DNA (mtDNA) is present in mitochondrial (not in the nucleus), and it has its own replication and transcription machinery.

 Genomic mutations may be either syndromic or Mendelian while the mitochondrial mutations are neither syndromic nor Mendelian.